Thariq1550/German-Data-Viz-AI-Analysis-App/README.md

 ## Credits

-Created by Group 2 as part of the **Databases course** at WHU - Otto Beisheim School of Management.
+Created by Thariq Mohamed Ali at WHU - Otto Beisheim School of Management.

 ---